Some props/prop values deprecated in SWAN v3.3

 The preview has been updated.

-• Note: the floating label looks like a placeholder text but it is not an HTML placeholder; any actual placeholder attribute on the input is transparent.
+Note: the floating label has the same appearance as placeholder text but it is not an HTML placeholder

 The preview has been updated.